swarajdalmia/ML-Notes/notes/CNN-architectures.md

 `Timeline of CNN architectures discussed below:`
 ![](./images/cnn-architectures-timeline.jpeg)

+A [good narrative](https://d2l.ai/chapter_convolutional-modern/alexnet.html) on the field of computer vision before these ML architectures started to get popular.
+Earlier a large focus was given to feature extaction pipeline, however with the advent of large datadets, bigger computation, these features began to be learned as well.

 ## LeNet
 The LeNet architecture is one of the classic architectures of a CNN.
 It consists of only seven layers(3 convolutional layers, 2 pooling layers, 1 fully connected layer, and 1 output layer).